-Tickets for the grand tasting are $50 ($10 cheaper than in past years!) and should be purchased in advance online, especially if you don't want to stand in a long line at the event.
+Tickets for the grand tasting are $50 (this is one event that doesn't seem to be perennially raising its prices) and should be purchased in advance online, especially if you don't want to stand in a long line at the event.
 Tickets for winemaker dinners and other activities range from $30 to $150.
 Details are available on the event web site.

 Parking at Fort Mason is easier now that it is a paid lot, but for large events like this, you'd be better off parking several blocks away and walking.
 Or better yet, taking public transport.

 Like all such large public tastings, you will enjoy yourself and learn a lot more by following my simple guidelines: get a good night's sleep, wear dark clothes, come with a full stomach, drink lots of water, and SPIT!

 A wine book like no other.
 Photographs, essays, and wine recommendations.
 2015 Roederer Award Winner.Learn more.

 Vinography Images: Unglamorous Work A Lesson in the Loss of Denis Malbec I'll Drink to That: Kimberly Prokoshyn of Rebelle Restaurant Wine News: What I'm Reading the Week of 6/19/16 Vinography Unboxed: Week of June 12, 2016 Warm Up: Richebourg I'll Drink to That: Jean-Nicolas Méo of Méo-Camuzet Vinography Images: It's Nice to be King It's Time for American Wineries to Grow Up I'll Drink to That: Joy Kull of La Villana Winery